-Our slideshow of Revelation pictures shows the designer, various surviving machines, advertising material and photographs of the machine being built at Redditch.
+The pictures below show the designer, various surviving machines, advertising material and photographs of the Revelation being built at Redditch.
 We hope you enjoy it.
-If you have further information about this bicycle, please contact Tony Hadland.
-(Contact details are on our home page.)
+If you have further information about this bicycle, please contact Tony Hadland via this blog.

 Below are two technical drawings by Vic Bott of what appears to be a prototype child’s small-wheeler.
 These, and the certificate above, were kindly provided to Malcom Barrett by a nephew of Vic Bott.

-Last updated 16th December 2015.
+Article first published in 2001.
+Last updated 17th January 2020.
 Tony Hadland thanks John Ivins, John Pinkerton, Anne Bradford, Barry Smith, David Vann, Paul Kimberley, Arthur Beckingham and particularly Malcolm Barrett for information contributed to this article.